 Sit at the beach

 The Excelsior Commons dates back to the start of Excelsior.
 Today it’s a 13-acre recreation area with picnic sites, docks, buoys, and docking for boats.
-It is commonplace for all the town festivals and other activities, including holding the Ice Castle in 2018.
+It is commonplace for all the town festivals and other activities.
+They even used it for the Ice Castle in 2018.

-The City of Excelsior is investing tons of time into revamping the Excelsior Commons during 2021, including a brand new bandshell.
+The City of Excelsior just revamped the Excelsior Commons, including building a brand new Bandshell.

-The newly designed bandshell will be open and modern, fitting in with the town’s green landscape.
-Make sure to check out the Commons Concert Facebook Page to see when you can catch a concert or two when it’s finished.
+The newly designed Bandshell is open and modern, fitting in with the town’s green landscape.
+Make sure to check out the Commons Concert Facebook Page to see their concert schedule.
+Shows run from May to August.

 Take the Trolley Through Downtown Excelsior